juliettech13/aragonOSx-sdk-demo/README.md

 2. `DepositETH`
 A `Form` enabling users to input the amount of ETH they want to deposit into the DAO.
-Those who deposit any amoount, will receive a DAO token in return.

 3. `MembersList`
 A table displaying all DAO token-holders.